Nikodermus/catch-and-run-game/README.md

 ### Games
-    --- x Once the game is finished will be taken an screenshot of the page that will be used as image
+    --- ✓ Once the game is finished will be taken an screenshot of the page that will be used as image
-    --- x Game will be saved once finished with [Score, duration, difficulty and image]
+    --- ✓ Game will be saved once finished with [Score, duration, difficulty and image]
-    --- x Game will be added to the current user (Even guest)
+    --- ✓ Game will be added to the current user --- x (Even guest)

 ### Users and Scores
-	--- x Users will be able to play as guest if there's no logged-in user
+	--- ✓ Users will be able to play as guest if there's no logged-in user
-	--- x User can sign up with e-mail, password
+	--- ✓ User can sign up with e-mail, password
-	--- x User can log in with e-mail, password
+	--- ✓ User can log in with e-mail, password
-    --- x Users will be authenticated through session and device tokens
+    --- ✓ Users will be authenticated through session and device tokens
 	--- x User can log out, thus destroying tokens
     --- x Users will have a "My Profile" page with their data and games
 	--- x User can add and modify nickname, name and picture in "My Profile"